Preview & Edit

 By Ellen Vrana

 Galileo Galilei's (February 15, 1564 – January 8.
-1642) Sidereus Nuncius (The Sidereal Messenger or The Starry Messenger) was a landmark publication in 1610 that changed humankind's understanding of the moon, stars, sun, universe, and, by extension, our position among them.
+1642) Sidereus Nuncius (The Sidereal Messenger or The Starry Messenger) was a landmark publication in 1610 that changed humankind's understanding of the moon, stars, sun, and universe, and, by extension, our position among them.
 In the book's inscription, Galileo directs the work to "explorers of Nature."
 Though the publication was intended for the de Medici family and became their property, Sidereus Nuncius was also available to other Latin-educated scholars.

-In this short treatise I propose great things for inspection and contemplation by every explorer of Nature.
+In this short treatise, I propose great things for inspection and contemplation by every explorer of Nature.
 Great, I say, because of the excellence of the things themselves, because of their newness, unheard of through the ages, and also because of the instrument with the benefit of which they make themselves manifest to our sight.
 Certainly it is a great thing to add to the countless multitude of fixed stars visible hitherto by natural means and expose to our eyes innumerable others never seen before, which exceed tenfold the number of old and known ones.

 Sidereus Nuncius also introduced the telescope as a legitimate means of technical observation.
 The unseen details of the sky were suddenly visible.